molly/blog/_posts/2022-07-22-celsius-letters.md

 -----

-_Trigger warning: Discussions of suicide._
+_Content warning: Discussions of suicide._

 People with funds locked in Celsius Network have been sending letters to the judge presiding over the Chapter 11 bankruptcy case.
 These are excerpts from those letters.